Frances Glessner Lee is known as the mother of forensic science, but maybe a more accurate title is the mother of murder dioramas!

-Frances Glessner Lee never set out to become an artist of the macabre, but that’s exactly what she did.
-Back in the 1940’s, the crime-solving tools used today weren’t available.
+Frances Glessner Lee never set out to become an artist of the macabre, but that’s precisely what she did.
+Back in the 1940s, the crime-solving tools used today weren’t available.
 We certainly didn’t know about DNA or keeping a crime scene sterile.
 Lee’s work in crime-scene dioramas made her an expert resource.
 Unexpectedly, her work also made her known in the niche art world.

-Lee’s work is strange at best; her tiny porcelain dolls have been burned, shot, hung, beaten, and bloodied all in an effort to show a crime-scene as it was initially found.
-While her work helped solve many crimes but there are still many depicted crimes that are still unsolved today.
+Lee’s work is strange at best; her tiny porcelain dolls have been burned, shot, hung, beaten, and bloodied, all in an effort to show a crime scene as it was initially found.
+While her work helped solve many crimes, there are still many depicted crimes that are still unsolved today.

 Murder Is Her Hobby: Frances Glessner Lee and The Nutshell Studies of Unexplained Death Exhibit

-Currently, several of Lee’s dioramas are on display at the Renwick Gallery in Washington, DC.
+Several of Lee’s dioramas are currently on display at the Renwick Gallery in Washington, DC.
 The exhibit invites attendees to read a synopsis of each crime before examining (with a flashlight) a tiny dollhouse recreation.
 Each scene inspires the viewer to look for clues or details that may have been missed before.
 A board toward the front of the exhibit invites attendees to share their theories on post-it notes.
-And, while, yes, some are joke-theories, there are some fascinating thoughts posted so combing through is well worth your time.
+And, while, yes, some are joke theories, there are some fascinating thoughts posted, so combing through is well worth your time.

-Staring at scene after scene is morbid at best and yet, the work is completely fascinating.
-Imagine playing with your own dollhouse as a child, only your walls are spattered with red paint for blood, half of your rooms are blackened from burning, and the “dad” in your dollhouse family is hanging from a noose in the living room.
+Staring at scene after scene is morbid at best, yet the work is completely fascinating.
+Imagine playing with your dollhouse as a child; only your walls are spattered with red paint for blood, half of your rooms are blackened from burning, and the “dad” in your dollhouse family is hanging from a noose in the living room.
 That’s pretty much the exhibit: each room is carefully decorated with tiny furniture, kitchen accessories, and even little pet figurines.
-And every diorama contains at least one tiny doll and the dolls are carefully placed as the victims were found.
-Sadly I can think of no better word to describe the exhibit than just, plain ‘weird.’
+And every diorama contains at least one tiny doll, and the dolls are carefully placed as the victims were found.
+Sadly I can think of no better word to describe the exhibit than just plain ‘weird.’
 But ‘weird’ in the best way possible.